TebasMartinez/DA-Deutsche-Bahn-delays/README.md

 ````

 ## Questions / Hypothesis
-- Are Deutsche Bahn trains late more than 33% of the times?
+- Are Deutsche Bahn trains late more than 33% of the time?
 - Is there a difference in train delays between stations in former West/East Germany?
 - Is any type of train (ICE, IC, RE, RB, or IRE) late more often than others?
 - Are trains late more often in a specific season?